 🗒 More recipes for quick refrigerator pickles

-When you make these pickled green beans, please leave a comment and a rating below.
+When you make these quick pickled green beans, please leave a comment and a rating below.
 I love hearing from you.
 Thanks in advance!
 Subscribe to my newsletter and have new recipes delivered straight to your inbox once a week.

 This post has been updated with new information and photos.